400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 - Years of Practice: A “puppy lawyer,” or someone who graduated from law school five years ago, might be a better fit versus an attorney who has practiced for 30 years.
 Look at “years of practice” handling cases similar to yours, not just the total years of legal work.

-- Specialization: Does the attorney handle ten different types of cases, anything from estate planning, divorce, adoption, business transactions, and car accidents?
-Or, does the attorney only work on personal injury cases?
+- Specialization: Does the attorney handle ten different types of cases, including estate planning, divorce, adoption, business transactions, and car accidents, or does the attorney only work on personal injury cases?

 - Track Record: Don’t be afraid to ask for proof.